 - Create new sustainability strategies to position companies for new growth

-Environmental & Resource Economics - Transition to Sustainability (3 hrs)Examine how people make choices when their unlimited wants meet scarce resources.
+This course is designed to examine how people make choices when their unlimited wants meet scarce resources.
 Human technology has developed far enough to challenge the limits of the finite globe.
-This course is intended to provide students with an understanding of if or how finite resources of the globe can be sustained for the future within our present economic system of globalization.
+This course is intended to provide students an understanding of if or how finite resources of the globe can be sustained for the future within our present economic system of globalization.
+Areas of focus for the course will include; economics of pollution generation and its control, property rights and their impact upon the design of environmental policy, emission taxes, marketable credits, regulatory standards, and subsidies as potential pollution control tools, economics and policy of contemporary relevant environmental issues associated with renewable resources (fisheries, forests) and non-renewable resources (oil and natural gas), and air pollution as it relates to climate change.
+This course will provide a bridge to other ESOH courses that concern hazard evaluation, monitoring and control, compliance audits, and enforcement.

 Energy for a Sustainable Future (3 hrs)

-Explore different types of renewable and alternative energy.
+This course introduces students to the concepts and types of renewable and alternative energy.
 Topics will include renewable energy and the use, design, and application of solar, wind, tidal, and biomass energy.
+The course introduces perspectives from engineering and professional disciplines and explores how renewable energy use is needed for a sustainable future.

 Sustainability: The Human Footprint - Global Environmental Change in the Anthropocene (3 hrs)

 This course is a study of human impact on our larger biophysical environment; an impact that has grown to the point where we are now living in the ‘Anthropocene’, an era in which humans have become a key driver in the Earth’s system.
-Instructors will focus on the ways in which humans modify and interfere with the functioning of terrestrial and aquatic ecosystems, the atmosphere, the lithosphere, and the hydrosphere.
+The course will focus on the ways in which humans modify and interfere with the functioning of terrestrial and aquatic ecosystems, the atmosphere, the lithosphere, and the hydrosphere.
+The course will explore human population growth and environmental problems as these have evolved over time.
 The fundamental objective of the course is to provide students with a modern perspective on our growing human population, the increasing demands for resources to supply our consumptive economy, and the impact of local, regional, and global pollution.

 Sustainability: Systems and Impacts (3 hrs)

-Gain the perspective of an industry professional by viewing sustainability in regards to product life cycle assessment, waste, supply chain management, just-in-time manufacturing, and the environmental impacts of these concepts.
+This course is a study of systems thinking as it is applied to sustainability in regards to product life cycle assessment, waste, supply chain management, just-in-time manufacturing, and the environmental impacts of these concepts.
 Students will be introduced to and apply the principles of life cycle assessment in business, determine ways to reduce waste, analyze waste types to determine recycling/reuse options, and how to effectively report on these concepts to business leaders.

 Technology Gaps to Sustainable Development (3 hrs)